Not everyone can pinpoint the exact time and date of a moment that changed their life. I can…

 So just as unexpectedly as the moment I uploaded the first Inside the Magic podcast changed my life, a simple tweet I received (of all things) a few years ago became another life-changing branching moment for me.

-That is the date and time of the message I sent to the creator of a new “real life interactive video game theatrical experience” after an ITM follower tweeted it to me, thinking it was something I might be interested in.
-In the message I sent, I expressed my interest in not only writing about that new experience, but also joining the team creating it.
-I had no idea that simple message would eventually allow me to finally fulfill my longtime dream.
+That is the date and time of the message I sent to the creator of a new “real-life interactive video game theatrical experience” after an ITM follower tweeted it to me, thinking it was something I might be interested in.
+In the message I sent, I expressed my interest in not only writing about that new experience but also joining the team creating it.
+I had no idea that a simple message would eventually allow me to finally fulfill my longtime dream.